By Lisa Jones

 What do you think?
 Do you use Facebook to recruit?
 If not, why not?
 If so, what works for you?

 About the Author:

-Lisa Jones is a Director at Barclay Jones, a Consultancy working with agency recruiters, corporate recruiters and B2Bs advising them on the most effective use of technology, web and social media to improve their business processes, recruitment and bottom line.
-Follow Lisa on Twitter, her business Facebook page, read her blog, check out her Pinterest page and connect via LinkedIn.
+Lisa Jones is a Director at Barclay Jones, a Consultancy working with recruiters advising them on the most effective use of recruitment technology and social media to improve their business processes, recruitment and bottom line.